joeblurton/quick-git-tutorial/README.md

 Please install git and ensure you are able to access it through the CLI/Command Prompt on your local machine.
 [This Atlassian tutorial](https://www.atlassian.com/git/tutorials/install-git) will guide you through the install process.

-Though these steps would be similar with BitBucket or any other hosted Git service, you will also need a GitHub account.
+Though these steps would be similar with BitBucket or any other hosted Git service, you will also need a GitHub account, with [the correct SSH keys to enable you to contact GitHub from your terminal](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).